AlexFr062/samples/Networking/UDP/udp_echo_server/readme.md

 udp_echo_server: ELF 32-bit LSB pie executable, ARM, EABI5 version 1 (SYSV)
 ```

-Then we can copy `udp_echo_server` executable to the board with `scp` command, and execute it there there.
+Then we can copy `udp_echo_server` executable to the board with `scp` command, and execute it there.